jordanlove123/Cat-Flap-Cam/README.md

 # Cat-Flap-Cam
-AI to close cat door when cat is detected with an animal in its mouth.
+AI to close cat door when cat is detected with an animal in its mouth now with pnly one branch!